Problems due to cold weather and low temperatures

 - You should use the breaker to cut all power off.
 This action will automatically cause the gate to be released.
 Make sure to look at the loop detectors when you turn the motor on.
 The lights on the loop detector will tell you if you have a loop problem.
 It is possible that something is putting pressure to the loop too.
 If the lights are lit red, then you’ll know that you have one of these two situations on your hands.

-The best way to get your gate fixed is certainly to call a professional technician to fix it.
+The best way to get your gate fixed is certainly to book a technician to fix it.

 As on any remote controllers, there is a little red light on the top part of it.
 This light will be lit when you give a command to the gate to open or close.
 If the light didn’t lit up when you pressed the remote key, then you problem can either be the batteries or the life span of the controller.
 Try changing the batteries with the new ones.
 If the problem continues after you have replaced the batteries then it is obvious that you need to buy a new remote controller since the old one has probably run out of its “working hours”.
 You can call a technician or a supplier from who you bought it.
 The technician will program the new remote controller and your problem will be solved.